segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 ## Known Limitations

-Typewriter currently only supports `track` calls, however you can continue to use the underlying (untyped) analytics instance to perform `identify`, `group`, `page`, `screen`, and `alias` calls.
+Typewriter currently only supports `track` calls.
+However, you can continue to use the underlying (untyped) analytics instance to perform `identify`, `group`, `page`, `screen`, and `alias` calls.

 Not all languages support run-time validation.
 Currently, `analytics.js` and `analytics-node` support it using [AJV](https://github.com/epoberezkin/ajv) (both for JavaScript and TypeScript projects) while `analytics-ios` and `analytics-android` do not yet support run-time validation.
 Typewriter also does not yet support run-time validation using Common JSON Schema.

 ## Contributing

-If you're interested in contributing, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new) and we can help provide you pointers to get started!
+If you're interested in contributing, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new) and Segment can help provide you pointers to get started!

 ## Feedback

-We're always curious about any feedback you have on your experience with Typewriter!
-To contact us, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new).
+Segment is always curious about any feedback you have on your experience with Typewriter!
+To contact Segment, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new).